 I recently shared a post on the best towns on Lake Como.
-In this post, you will get tips on the best towns on Lake Garda to check out some of the best lake towns Italian holidaymakers disappear to.
+In this post, you will get tips best towns on Lake Garda towns to check out some of the best lake towns Italian holidaymakers disappear to.
 Just like Lake Como, Lake Garda is in Northern Italy and well known for its beautifully pristine crystal clear waters.
-Stunning old towns of Lake Garda surrounded by mountains which offer amazing views of the towns on the lake below.
+Stunning Lake Garda towns surrounded by mountains which offer amazing views of the towns on the lake below.

 You can base yourself on any of the towns on Lake Garda and explore a few of them by day trips.
 Bear in mind that this is Italy’s largest lake at 370KM square.
 At the top of the lake you have Riva del Garda framed by the Dolomites and at the bottom – South end of the lake you have the town of Sirmione is dominated by the Rocca Scaligera, a fortress with harbor views.
 The nearby Grotte di Catullo archaeological site includes a Roman villa.
 On the lake’s western shore, in Gardone Riviera, is Il Vittoriale degli Italiani, former home of poet d’Annunzio.